toddamoda/pyyxellsfgffg/docs/source/background/architecture.rst

 Architecture
 ============

-There are three main elements behind Pyxel's architecture, the :ref:`running_modes`, the :ref:`detectors` and the :ref:`pipeline`, each of them represented by a class in the code.
+There are three primary components behind Pyxel's architecture, the :ref:`running_modes`, the :ref:`detectors` and the :ref:`pipeline`.

-See :ref:`apireference` for further information on the three types of classes.
+Each of these components is represented by a class within the codebase.
+For further insight into these components, refer to the :ref:`apireference`.

-The main user entry point for any Pyxel simulation is a configuration file.
-All the three elements are defined before running Pyxel through the input YAML configuration file.
-More on the configuration files in :ref:`yaml`
+The primary entry point for any Pyxel simulation is a configuration file, defined before executing Pyxel via an input YAML configuration file.
+Additional details regarding configuration files can be found on the :ref:`yaml` page.

-As illustrated below, the detector holds information about the detector properties such as geometry, characteristics and environment.
-It is also a bucket for storing simulated data, for example the incoming photons, stored charge in the pixels etc.
+As depicted below, the detector encapsulates essential information concerning properties like geometry, characteristics, and environment conditions.
+Additionally, it serves as a repository for storing simulated data.
-This data can be used and edited by any of models in the pipeline.
-The pipeline is the core algorithm, hosting and running the models, which are grouped into different model groups, levels imitating the working principles of the detector/instrument.

-Since version 2.0 Pyxel can host multiwavelength models.
-The model groups and models with multiwavelength capability are colored in the image below.
-Latest at the charge level in charge collection the multiwavelength photons are integrated along the wavelength.
+For a comprehensive overview of the data structure, refer to the :ref:`data_structure` page.

+This data can be accessed and modified by any model within the pipeline.
+Serving as the central algorithmic framework, the pipeline hosts and executes the models, which are categorized into various model groups mirroring the operational principles of the detector or instrument.
+Certain models must be enabled in the configuration file to facilitate the conversion from one data structure to another.
+These mandatory models are highlighted with an :underline:`underline` in the accompanying image, while all other models within the pipeline are optional, as they solely manipulate the existing data repository.
+For further information, please consult the :ref:`models` page.

+Starting from version 2.0, Pyxel has the capability to support multiwavelength models.
+These models, along with their respective groups, are visually distinguished by color in the accompanying image.
+Integration of multiwavelength photons occurs no later than the charge collection stage, ensuring that they are consolidated across the specified wavelength range.

 .. figure:: _static/architecture.png
     :width: 800px
     :alt: architecture
     :align: center

-    Detection :ref:`Pipeline <pipeline>` and :ref:`Detector object <detectors>` of Pyxel
+    :ref:`Detector <detectors>` object and detection :ref:`Pipeline <pipeline>` of Pyxel.